robertfeldt/GATTI/templates/tool.md

 # [AFL - American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/)
 American fuzzy lop is a security-oriented [fuzzer](https://en.wikipedia.org/wiki/Fuzzing) that employs a novel type of compile-time instrumentation and genetic algorithms to automatically discover clean, interesting test cases that trigger new internal states in the targeted binary.
 The genetic algorithms aim to efficiently increase code coverage of the test cases.
+It helps with testing software to find unexpected results within applications.    afl is written in C.

 **Testing Approach:** Fuzz testing
-**Testing Level:** System testing
+**Testing Level:** Application testing
-**Target application domain:** TODO
+**Target application domain:** Application testing

 ## Features
 * Fuzzing engine: The fuzzing engine of american fuzzy lop uses several algorithms whose goal is to trigger unexpected behavior, including bit flips or replacing bytes of input file with various integers that can trigger edge cases.[13]
 Apart from that, it can generate test cases based on sample keywords, which helps during fuzzing of programs that employed text-based grammar, such as SQLite.
 Generated test cases that exercise different parts of the program's code can later be used as input for more specialized diagnostic programs.
 While performing the fuzzing, a hang can be detected when the process does not exit within the specified timeout and crash is assumed when a signal handler kills the process.